Martin Dumollard: Dumollard's head

 Following his execution, Dumollard's body was buried in an indeterminate place, even if a strong presumption indicates that his resting place might be at the edge of the adjoining St. Bartholomew's Chapel of Montluel.
 The man's head was sent (in a special box) to the Lyon Medical School at the beginning of March 1862.
 Upon receipt, studies were launched to analyze Dumollard's skull: thus several cast plasters are kept in the Testus-Latarjet Museum.

 The skull was gradually abandoned and forgotten before being analyzed again in the 1960s.
 These works on the skull at the Hôpital d'instruction des armées Desgenettes concluded that Dumollard had an angioma on his lip.

 In the mid-1980s, three researchers from Lyon, Claire Desbois, Claude Mallet and Raoul Perrot, developed a method of reconstructing the face from data derived from the single bone structure.
 They call it "DMP", of their initials, using this method to make a three dimensional representation of Dumollard's face.
-Comparison with photographs from the time period were used to validate the new method.
-The result of this experimentation, the bust made from Dumollard's head after execution and the reconstituated face from the real skin of Dumollard are all preserved at the Testut-Latarjet Museum.
+Comparison with photographs from the period were used to validate the new method.
+The result of this experimentation, the bust made from Dumollard's head after execution and the reconstituted face from the real skin of Dumollard are all preserved at the Testut-Latarjet Museum.

 Artistic references

 Victor Hugo makes an explicit reference to Martin Dumollard in Volume I of his novel Les Misérables:

-In his work Bouvard, Flaubert and Pécuchet, dealing with Bouvard et Pécuchet, Roger Kempf explains that Gustave Flaubert, very much influenced by the Dumollard affari, first named one of the characters "Dumolard", who later became "Dubolard", and finally "Bouvard."
+In his work Bouvard, Flaubert and Pécuchet, dealing with Bouvard et Pécuchet, Roger Kempf explains that Gustave Flaubert, very much influenced by the Dumollard affair, first named one of his characters "Dumolard", who later became "Dubolard", and finally "Bouvard."

 On television, in 1967, an episode of the television series En votre âme et conscience called The Dumollard Affair was devoted to the serial killer.
 It was directed by Jean Bertho and the actor Étienne Bierry played the role of Dumollard.